OCA/product-attribute/product_supplierinfo_stock_picking_type/readme/USAGE.md

 Purchase order flow A: \#.
 Go to *Purchase \> Orders \> Requests for Quotation* and create a new order as follows: \#.
-Vendor: Azure Interior; Product: Test product; Deliver To: Incoming A (under 'Other information' tab) \#.
+Vendor: Azure Interior; Product: Test product; Deliver To: Incoming A (add the user to the Manage Multiple Stock Locations permission group to see this field.) \#.
 The unit price of the product will be 5.

 Purchase order flow B: \#.
 Go to *Purchase \> Orders \> Requests for Quotation* and create a new order as follows: \#.
-Vendor: Azure Interior; Product: Test product; Deliver To: Incoming B (under 'Other information' tab) \#.
+Vendor: Azure Interior; Product: Test product; Deliver To: Incoming B (add the user to the Manage Multiple Stock Locations permission group to see this field.) \#.
 The unit price of the product will be 10.